 The accompanying notes 1 to 28 are an integral part of the Consolidated Financial Statements.

 As per our Report of even date attached For G. P. AGRAWAL & CO.
+Chartered Accountants Firm's Registration Number - 302082E

 Place of Signature: Kolkata Date: 27th April, 2019 Naresh Pachsia Managing Director DIN: 00233768